-The GHG Protocol divides emissions into three scopes:
+The Greenhouse Gas Protocol (GHG Protocol) divides emissions into three scopes:

 Scope 1 emissions – direct emissions from sources owned or controlled by a company

 Scope 2 emissions – indirect emissions from purchased electricity, steam, heat, and cooling

 Scope 3 emissions – all other emissions associated with a company’s activities

 While scope 1 and scope 2 emissions might be the easiest to measure, tracking what is often the largest culprit of a company’s carbon footprint—scope 3 emissions—tend to be more nebulous.
 Scope 3 emissions include an array of elusive carbon-emitting activities that, when added up, often account for more significant carbon emissions than Scopes 1 and 2 combined.

 If a company truly intends to reduce or even eliminate its carbon footprint, it must address all three scopes and pay special attention to scope 3.

 What are some examples of scope 1, 2, and 3 emissions?

-Scope 1 – Emissions from fuel burned in owned or controlled assets—think buildings, vehicles, and equipment.
+Scope 1 – Emissions from fuel burned in owned or controlled assets—think buildings, vehicles, and equipment (like boilers).
 Scope 1 also includes accidental or fugitive emissions like chemical and refrigerant leaks and spills.
 (Remember, a good shorthand to remember scope 1 is what you “burn.”)

-Scope 2 – Emissions from purchased electricity, steam, heat, and cooling in buildings and production processes.
+Scope 2 – Indirect GHG emissions from purchased electricity, steam, heat, and cooling in buildings and production processes.
 Think of these as indirect emissions you create by figuratively “keeping the lights on.”
 (Remember, a good shorthand to remember scope 2 is what you “buy.”)